ranzbak/MinimigAGA_TC64/README.md

 ### Hardware

-To use this minimig core, you will at the minimum need an SD/SDHC card, formatted with the FAT32 filesystem, a PS/2 keyboard and a compatible monitor / TV.
+To use this Minimig core, you will at the minimum need an SD/SDHC card, formatted with the FAT32 filesystem, a PS/2 keyboard and a compatible monitor / TV.
 Joysticks & mouse can be emulated on the keyboard.
-You will probably want to attach a set of speakers of headphones, a real Amiga or USB mouse and a real Amiga joystick.
+You will probably want to attach a set of speakers of headphones, a real Amiga or PS/2 mouse and a real Amiga joystick.

 ### Software

 To use the core, you will also need a Kickstart ROM image file, which you can obtain by copying Kickstart ROM IC from your actual Amiga, or by buying an [Amiga Forever](http://www.amigaforever.com/) software pack.
 The Kickstart image should be placed on the root of the SD card with the name KICK.ROM.
 Minimig also supports the [AROS](http://aros.sourceforge.net/) kickstart ROM replacement.

-The minimig can read any ADF floppy images you place on the SD card.
+The Minimig can read any ADF floppy images you place on the SD card.
 I recommend at least Workbench 1.3 or 3.1 (AmigaOS), some of the Amigas great games (I recommend Ruff'n'Tumble) or some of the amazing demos from the vast Amiga demoscene (like State of the Art from Spaceballs).

 The minimig can also use HDF harddisk images, which can be created with [WinUAE](http://www.winuae.net/).